BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/_posts/2025-05-11-final-project.markdown

 Today, UFOs remain a hot topic, polarizing public opinion.
 On one side are passionate believers, convinced of extraterrestrial visitation; on the other are skeptics and debunkers, who often attribute sightings to optical illusions, atmospheric phenomena, or psychological factors.
 With this in mind, we aim to explore and analyze the UFO phenomenon using our own tools and perspective.

 In this article, we do not aim to take sides in the ongoing debate.
 Instead, our goal is to present perspectives from both believers and skeptics, while conducting our own analysis of the data.
 To that end, we turn to the extensive database maintained by the National UFO Reporting Center (NUFORC), which contains hundreds of thousands of reports from around the world.
 By examining this rich source of information, we aim to highlight some of the most intriguing patterns and anomalies we uncovered.
 Curious about what we found?
 Let’s begin.
 In this article we don't want to take one side of the argument, but rather we want to tell the story from both sides and doing our own analysis.
-For this goal we will analyze the  data, it's an incredible dataset that contains hundreds of thousands of sigthings, from all over the world, summing up the most curious thing that we found during our analysis.
+For this goal we will analyze the data, summing up the most curious thing that we found during our analysis.
 Are you curious about this?
 Let's start!

 # Further reading